xAPPO/MQTT/README.md

 Level Command Topic is the topic you send a command to to make the device change level

-Maximum Brightness Level is the value of full brightness for this device e.g. 100 255 1.0 a decimal point is significant as it will support real numbers rather than integers.
+Maximum Brightness Level is the value of full brightness for this device e.g. 100 255 1.0 a decimal point is significant as it will then use real numbers rather than integers.
 	N.B.
 Hubitat uses 0-100 for level internally so everything will get scaled accordingly

 If your device does not offer some of these options you may leave them blank, however either 'State Topic' or 'Level Topic' is required as it is used to create the Device Network ID.